alotanna/AI_GPA_Predictor_and_Academic_Advisor-/README.md

 GPA Predictor and Academic Advisor Web App

 Project Overview
-This project aims to create a web application that enables individuals in the academic community—including students, teachers, and parents—to predict grade point averages (GPA) based on essential parameters such as:
+This project aims to create a web application that enables individuals in the academic community, including students, teachers, and parents, to predict grade point averages (GPA) based on essential parameters such as:
 - Study Hours
 - Previous GPA
 - Physical Activity